 The current space is no longer adequate to treat these young patients who come through our doors.
 The waiting room is cramped; there is a lack of treatment and stress test areas, and many areas lack privacy, making it difficult to have conversations where a parent may hear that their child has a heart condition for the first time.
-In addition, the Cath lab has not been completed which means patients are being sent to Edmonton or Vancouver with their doctor to get these procedures done.
+In addition, some patients were being sent to Edmonton or Vancouver with their doctor to get catheterization procedures done.
 Minor procedures are completed when there is space available with borrowed equipment.

 Download the Case for Support (PDF, 2.97MB)

 In 2018 we announced that a brand new Children’s Hospital Heart Centre would be built to accommodate the increased case load as well as being in a location optimal for emergency services.
-After careful review, the project was raised from $3.5 million to $10.9 million.
-Within this change, the Cath lab will be completed meaning more patients can stay here for procedures instead of being sent to Edmonton or Vancouver.
-On top of this expansion, the aging information technology infrastructure limits the Heart Centre.
-Currently, if the patient graduates from the pediatric program and moves on to adult care, their files are sent via Purolator courier.
-With updating the technology, all information will be available immediately to surgical sites, Provincial PACS, and Adult Cardiology centres.
+After careful review, the project was raised from $3.5 million to $10.9 million in 2019.
+Within this change, the Cath lab was completed, meaning more patients can stay here for procedures instead of being sent to Edmonton or Vancouver.
+On top of this expansion, information technology infrastructure is being updated so that when a patient graduates from the pediatric program and moves on to adult care, their files will be available immediately to surgical sites, Provincial PACS, and Adult Cardiology centres.

 Take a peek at some of the designs you will see in the new Pediatric Heart Centre:

 Show your heart and help ensure enhanced patient care, shorter wait times, and local care for families for many years to come.

 If campaign goal is achieved, additional dollars will be allocated to the area of greatest need.